23 Spots to Stop by on the Popular California Longitudinal Course Pacific Coast Highway!

 4 Hidden Gems in Carmel | Tim Allen Properties

-Carmel-by-the-Sea is just amazing.
-You can stroll through the wonderful shops, boutiques, art galleries and restaurants before walking down Ocean Avenue to Carmel Beach.
+Carmel-by-the-Sea is simply amazing: you can stroll through the fabulous shops, boutiques, art galleries and restaurants before walking down Ocean Avenue towards Carmel Beach.

-Stop by a café, grab an ice cream and enjoy the scenery of this idyllic town.
+Stop at a café, enjoy an ice cream and enjoy the scenery in this idyllic town.

-Note: If traveling north to south, there are few hotel options between Carmel and San Simeon, Cumbria and Morro Bay.
-Try to leave by lunch at the latest.
-Otherwise, you'll be driving 30-40 miles in the dark.
+Note: If you're traveling from north to south, there are few hotel options between Carmel and San Simeon, Cambria, or Morro Bay, so make sure you leave no later than lunchtime or you'll be driving 30-40 miles in the dark.

-Distance from previous destination: 2.5 miles from Pebble Beach Golf Club
+Distance from previous destination: 2.5 miles (about 4 km) from Pebble Beach Golf Club

-Duration: 2 hours to see the beautiful small towns, 3 hours including the beach visit
+Duration: 2 hours to explore the beautiful little town, 3 hours including a visit to the beach

-Tip: Carmel Beach is less than half a mile from the center of town and is an easy walk.
+Tip: Carmel Beach is just under a half mile from the town center and is an easy walk.

 12. Bixby Creek Bridge